-Scroll to the bottom of the page to watch Hannah's video on how to save money on your wedding.
+Scroll to the bottom of the page to watch a video on how to save money on your wedding.

-You may have a rough idea of what you expect to spend on your wedding day but taking the time to list all the costs and setting a maximum budget can be a good way to see exactly where your money is going and stop your spending getting out of control.
+You may have a rough idea of what you expect to spend on your wedding day but taking the time to list all the costs and setting a maximum budget can be a good way to see exactly where your money is going and of stopping your spending from getting out of control.

-Set out a maximum spend and list all the essential elements of your wedding day that you just cannot do without - for example the venue, clothes, caterers & ceremony.
+Set out a maximum spend and list all the essential elements of your wedding day that you just cannot do without - for example, the venue, clothes, caterers and ceremony.
 Work out how much you are likely to spend on each and set individual budgets.

-Next, list your 'must have' extras such as flowers, a cake, luxury transport, a professional photographer and live band in your order of preference.
+Next, list your 'must have' extras such as flowers, cake, luxury transport, a professional photographer, musicians and a live band in your order of preference.